youngmp/applications_park/info/readme.md

-This directory will be updated occasionally.
+This document will be updated occasionally.
 Please see the diffs to check for updates.

+If nothing else, Read the presentation by Chris Kapulkin (at Western University) [here](https://www.math.uwo.ca/faculty/kapulkin/notes/academic-jobs-Western-September-2018.pdf). **It is well worth your time to read**.

+This document is meant to give you one more data point to help inform your decisions.
+Nothing I say is sacred or absolutely true.

 Assumptions:
 * You have a PhD in mathematics or applied mathematics, or close to graduating and starting to think about postdocs
-* You are interested in staying in academia (no industry or lab positions)
+* You want to stay in academia (no industry or national lab positions)
-* You are looking to apply to postdocs in math and/or science
+* You want a postdoc or faculty position in math or applied math
+* You have a background in pure math and want a postdoc/faculty position in applied math or science (i.e., want to change careers)

 Biases:
 * I am not a pure mathematician.
 * I am a (very) applied mathematician in math bio

+# Ideal conditions before applying

+Note that these are only **ideal** conditions.
+They are neither necessary nor sufficient to obtain a postdoc or faculty position due to significant stochasticity in the hiring process.
+If you are "less strong" in one of these categories, it may help your application to improve it, but do not despair.
+* **Networking** is a significant part of all of this.
+If you go to conferences and speak to many people, then great!
+If you are like me and are very shy and didn't really network very well throughout your PhD, then now is a good a time as any.
+In the next conference, reach out to professors, old colleagues/friends, and show interest in them and their work.
+It also doesn't hurt to introduce yourself to various people at every level.
+It is hard, it is exhausting, but it is important.
+*

 # Application process